-To achieve the results contemplated in the Plan, the Debtors will require a significant amount of cash to fund the obligations under the Plan if the FAIR Act is not enacted by Congress and made law by the Trigger Date, or is enacted and made law but is subject to a constitutional challenge as of 60 days after the Trigger Date and the FAIR Act is held to be unconstitutional on the basis set forth in the Asbestos Agreement.
-Financing for the Plan is expected to be provided from the Debtors' cash on hand, a \$1.8 billion rights offering to existing stockholders backstopped by Berkshire Hathaway Inc. (the "New Investor"), tax refunds and new long term debt.
+To achieve the results contemplated in the Plan, the Debtors will require a significant amount of cash to fund the obligations under the Plan if the FAIR Act is not enacted by Congress and made law by the Trigger Date, or is enacted and made law but is subject to a constitutional challenge as of sixty60 days after the Trigger Date and the FAIR Act is held to be unconstitutional on the basis set forth in the Asbestos Agreement.
+Financing for the Plan is expected to be provided from the Debtors' cash on hand, a \$1.8 billion rights offering to existing stockholders backstopped, subject to Bankruptcy Court approval, by Berkshire Hathaway Inc. (the "New Investor"), tax refunds and new long term debt.

 - Cash.
 The financial and operational performance of the Debtors' businesses during the Reorganization Cases has enabled the Debtors to accumulate almost \$1.6 billion in cash and marketable securities.
 Most of this cash will be used in funding the Plan. - Rights Offering to USG Stockholders.
 As described more fully in Section V.T, the Debtors expect to raise gross proceeds of \$1.8 billion in new equity funding through the Rights Offering.
 For each share of common stock outstanding on the record date of the Rights Offering (which has not yet been set), the stockholder as of that date will receive a right to purchase one new USG common share at a price of \$40.00.
 If all stockholders exercise their rights, the percentage ownership of each stockholder in USG will remain unchanged following the Rights Offering.
-The Rights Offering will be supported by a backstop equity agreement from the New Investor, USG's largest shareholder with approximately 15 percent of USG's shares and the Chairman of the Equity Committee.
-Pursuant to the terms of the backstop agreement, the New Investor committed to exercise all rights distributed to it in the Rights Offering and purchase from USG, at the same purchase price, all of the shares of common stock offered pursuant to the Rights Offering that are not issued pursuant to the exercise of rights by other stockholders, up to a total of \$1.8 billion.

-- New debt financing.
+The Rights Offering will be supported, subject to Bankruptcy Court approval, by a backstop equity agreement from the New Investor, USG's largest shareholder with approximately 15 percent of USG's shares and the Chairman of the Equity Committee.
+Pursuant to the terms of the backstop agreement, the New Investor committed to exercise all rights distributed to it in the Rights Offering and purchase from USG, at the same purchase price, all of the shares of common stock offered pursuant to the Rights Offering that are not issued pursuant to the exercise of rights by other stockholders, up to a total of \$1.8 billion. - New debt financing.
 The Debtors expect to raise about \$1.0 billion of debt financing in the second half of 2006 if the payments pursuant to the Contingent Payment Note become necessary.
-Terms of this financing have not been determined.
-The Debtors currently are in the process of receiving proposals from several financial institutions that may be interested in providing such financing.
-As a result of this process, the Debtors do not anticipate encountering any difficulty in obtaining the financing necessary to fund obligations under the Plan and ongoing business needs. - Tax refunds.
-As described more fully in Section XII.B, the Debtors' transfers of cash to the Asbestos Personal Injury Trust, including payments of principal and interest on the Note and the Contingent Payment Note, are expected to produce tax deductions that will offset the Debtors' taxable income in the years in which the transfers are made and generate net operating losses in those years that may be carried back to the 10 previous taxable years.
+Terms of this financing have not been determined. - Tax refunds.
+As described more fully in Section XII.B, the Debtors' transfers of cash to the Asbestos Personal Injury Trust, including payments of principal and interest on the Note and the Contingent Payment Note, are expected to produce tax deductions that will offset the Debtors' taxable income in the years in which the transfers are made and generate net operating losses in those years that may be carried back to the ten10 previous taxable years.
 Based on the amount of taxes that the Debtors paid during the carryback period, the Debtors expect to obtain refunds of a total of approximately \$1.1 billion assuming that the Debtors transfer a total of \$3.95 billion to the Asbestos Personal Injury Trust.